5 Things To Do in and Around DolgellauPublished on 14 May 2012 by Gwion Llwyd

 Right in the centre of Dolgellau is Dolgellau Cycles, cycle shop, repairs and hire centre.
 Catering mostly for the tourism trade, the store rents out bikes to those looking to complete the Mawddach Trail, a 9.5 mile long multi use path along the edge of the beautiful Mawddach estuary.
 The store can provide adult and childrens bikes with tagalongs and child seats so everyone can complete the Mawddach path running from Dolgellau to Barmouth.
 In taking this route, you can access one of the most recognised Railway Walks in Britain and witness some of the most spectacular views around.

 Coed Y Brenin Visitor Centre is well recognised as a gateway to Coed Y Brenin Forest Park or translated ‘Kings Forest Park’ which is located only 8 miles away from Dolgellau centre.
 This particular forest is well known for its mountain biking resort and its hiking trails that can range from 8 miles to 24 miles in length.
 Their trails offer a range of grading, from green (a more novice option) to black (the most severe and challenging option) so is therefore suitable for beginners to very experienced riders and with also a dual slalom course, there are no limits.
 With many facilities on site, including a cafe, you can be sure to put your feet up afterwards.
-This is definitely one of the best things to do in and around Dolgellau.

 In July of each year, ‘Sesiwn Fawr’ or ‘Big Session’ comes to Dolgellau bringing a weekend of live musical and dance performances on six stages in the more open fields of the town.
 The event spreads throughout the town when the performances end and people take to the square to enjoy a few cool beverages.
 This event is free for children under twelve and so all the family can join in during the day and in the evening comes the chance for the adults to relax in picturesque town at sunset.